Number Of Neutrons For Lithium

 3. Nuclear Fusion Research

 Lithium isotopes play a critical role in nuclear fusion research.
-Deuterium-tritium (D-T) fusion, a promising pathway for clean energy generation, requires tritium (³H), a radioactive isotope of hydrogen. ⁶Li can be used to produce tritium through neutron irradiation.
+Deuterium-tritium (D-T) fusion, a promising pathway for clean energy generation, requires tritium (³H), a radioactive isotope of hydrogen.
+Even so, ⁶Li can be used to produce tritium through neutron irradiation.
 This process involves bombarding ⁶Li with neutrons, resulting in the formation of tritium and helium.

 4. Medical and Scientific Applications